"Boys should learn too": Dare Alade's wife happily teaches daughter to pound yam

 The video captured the mother and daughter preparing a delicious Vegetable soup and pounding yam from scratch.

-Deola, the wife of the singer, who performed a touching tribute at the late Herbert Wigwe's funeral, looked like she was having a stress-free time in the kitchen.
+Deola, the singer's wife, who performed a touching tribute at the late Herbert Wigwe's funeral, looked like she was having a stress-free time in the kitchen.

 Deola's talks about passing down traditions